 The parties then agreed, three weeks before trial was scheduled to commence, to continue in order to enter into settlement negotiations on the remaining claims.
 A settlement conference was held with Chief Magistrate Judge Maria-Elena James on June 8 and 10, 2010, and everyone agreed that the parties had settled the case.
 The agreement was read into the record, and Judge Illston entered an order dismissing the case with prejudice upon settlement.

-On May 27, 2011, the Court heard argument on competing motions filed by the parties: a motion for entry of judgment filed by plaintiffs and a motion to enforce the settlement agreement filed by the defendants.
+On May 27, 2011, Judge Illston heard argument on competing motions filed by the parties: a motion for entry of judgment filed by plaintiffs and a motion to enforce the settlement agreement filed by the defendants.
 The parties disagreed over the terms of the aforementioned settlement.
-The Court granted each motion in part and denied in part.
-The Court granted plaintiff's request that it enter judgment, but only after the parties signed a written settlement agreement.
-The Court then granted the defendant's request that the parties be ordered to execute a written settlement agreement.
-The parties continued to disagree over attorney's fees and other costs, and on July 5, 2012, the Court awarded each party costs on the part of the case they had won: plaintiffs received $3,239.80 in costs, and defendants $48,330.72.
+The court granted each motion in part and denied in part.
+The court granted plaintiff's request that it enter judgment, but only after the parties signed a written settlement agreement.
+The court then granted the defendant's request that the parties be ordered to execute a written settlement agreement.
+The parties continued to disagree over attorney's fees and other costs, and on July 5, 2012, the court awarded each party costs on the part of the case they had won: plaintiffs received $3,239.80 in costs, and defendants $48,330.72.

 The settlement consisted of the City of San Francisco revising its previously published list and policy listing places for which an employee can complain regarding harassment, retaliation and whistleblowing.
 The City would also prepare and publish a new list and statement permitting complaints outside the chain of command for an employee to be distributed to each Sheriff's Department employee.
 Further, the City would work with the plaintiffs to determine which pieces of paper exist in their personally files related to this suit.
 There were further individualized claims settled with the plaintiffs relating to their retaliation claims.